ShreyasKulkarni899/DataKeeper-Application/README.md

  INTRODUCTION
 --------------

-The DataKeeper Application is a Graphical User Interface(CUI) based application.
+The DataKeeper Application is a Graphical User Interface(GUI) based application.
 DataKeeper is an open-source relational database management system.Which is bulit using with help of Python's Tkinter for the Front-End designing, Python as back-end language.MySQL relational database system for data manipulation.It a robust application which provides the registration and login